 All have their benefits and disadvantages, but if you ask me, the most effective format for you as a client to achieve the best goals is with a real life one-on-one trainer.

 Communication is key, especially during the training session; you won’t get much of that with an online coach and almost none with a fitness plan.

 Having said that, I’m not trying to knock online coaches or the many effective fitness plans out there.
 Some of them are really legit and offer valuable services with proven track records.

-All I’m saying is the online options should always be your plan B (online personal trainer) and plan C (online fitness plan) if health and fitness is a real priority.
+All I’m saying is the online options should always be your plan B (online personal trainer) and plan C (online fitness plan) if health and fitness are a real priority.
 It’s a good way to have a back-up reference and a great way to get some training in if you’re faced with some of the constraints I mentioned earlier in the article.

-If unrestrained however, always book a trainer with the right certifications, working in a reputable facility.
+If unrestrained, however, always book a trainer with the right certifications, working in a reputable facility.